 So what are the reasons adults get braces?
 There are several common motivators that emerge as patients age.

 Cosmetic concerns are common reasons for adults to get braces.
-Interestingly, we have noticed a spike in adult orthodontics coinciding with the introduction of camera phones.
-Now that everyone carries a camera in their pocket or purse, we are becoming more conscious of our appearance.
+Interestingly, we have noticed a spike in adult orthodontics coinciding with the rampant use of camera phones and social media.
+Now that everyone carries a camera in their pocket or purse, we are becoming more conscious of having a picture-perfect smile.
 “Patients are much more aware of what their teeth look like in photographs,” Dr. Piper said.
 As our culture continues to generate “selfies” and profile pictures, we expect to see more adults in our chairs.

-Malocclusions present from childhood often grow worse over time and can become uncomfortable or painful to deal with.
-Lifelong crooked teeth become more crowded and difficult to floss which makes gums vulnerable to periodontal disease or cavities between the teeth.
+Bite issues, or malocclusions, not addressed in childhood often grow worse over time and can become uncomfortable or painful to deal with.
+Lifelong crooked teeth become more crowded and difficult to brush and floss properly which makes gums vulnerable to periodontal disease or cavities between the teeth.
 Sometimes a patient’s bite is so poor that gum tissue becomes compromised.
 Spaces also expand with age.

-Adults of any age should not be intimidated to make an appointment for a consultation, especially if you are leaning toward aligners.
-We urge you to see an orthodontist and avoid ordering anything off the internet.
-You need a specialist to examine and diagnose your situation before investing time and money in a solution that may or may not be successful.
-Plus it is critical to be under the doctor’s care to ensure that the braces are doing their job.
+Adults of any age should not be intimidated to make an appointment for an orthodontic consultation, especially if you are leaning toward aligners.
+We urge you to see an orthodontist to examine and diagnose your situation before investing time and money in an online solution that may or may not be successful.
+Plus, it is critical to be under the doctor’s care to ensure that the braces are doing their job.

 To make an appointment for a free consultation so we can discuss how to improve both your smile and oral health, call our office at 901.756.4316.